 The cohesion of U.A. requires not just majority rule at the service level, but consensus—substantial agreement.

-Following the Second Tradition, we look to the Higher Power to decide contentious issues through the group conscience, but we need only look at the world around us to see how chaotic and destructive simple majority rule can be.
+Following the Second Tradition, we look to our Higher Power to decide contentious issues through the group conscience, but we need only look at the world around us to see how chaotic and destructive simple majority rule can be.

 In serving the U.A.
 Fellowship, we need to be doubly sensitive to this, placing principles over personalities.
 We do not accept things that we know to be wrong, simply to achieve group consensus.
 And likewise, we pay special attention to the dissenting opinions of others, and do not ride roughshod over them just to achieve our own goals.